MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

     // Force a page break first
     pagebreak(weak: true)

-    // Reset the page counter for EVERY appendix section counter(page).update(1)
+    // Reset page counter to 1 for each new appendix counter(page).update(1)

     // Render the heading